joakimk/minimapper/README.md

     $ gem install minimapper

 Please avoid installing directly from the github repository.
-Code will be pushed there that might fail in [CI](https://travis-ci.org/#!/joakimk/minimapper/builds), gem releases are only done when CI is green.
+Code will be pushed there that might fail in [CI](https://travis-ci.org/#!/joakimk/minimapper/builds) (because testing all permutations of ruby versions and databases locally isn't practical).
+Gem releases are only done when CI is green.

 ## Usage